stefanofa/awesome/TOPICS.md

 *   [justin-chu/react-fast-marquee](https://github.com/justin-chu/react-fast-marquee) - A lightweight React component that harnesses the power of CSS animations to create silky smooth marquees.

-## slideshow

-*   [rcbyr/keen-slider](https://github.com/rcbyr/keen-slider) - The HTML touch slider carousel with the most native feeling you will get.

-*   [davidjerleke/embla-carousel](https://github.com/davidjerleke/embla-carousel) - A lightweight carousel library with fluid motion and great swipe precision.

 ## touch

 *   [rcbyr/keen-slider](https://github.com/rcbyr/keen-slider) - The HTML touch slider carousel with the most native feeling you will get.